Batch Tomogram Reconstruction with Batchruntomo in IMOD 5.1

 Running the Data Sets

-When you select the Run tab, you should first make selections in the Run Actions section to indicate whether to use multiple CPUs and one or more GPUs.
+When you select the Run tab, you should first make selections in the Resources to Use section to indicate whether to use multiple CPUs and one or more GPUs.
 If you make no selections, only a single CPU will be used.
 After you select either Use multiple CPUs or Parallel GPUs, a table appears at the top with computing resources.
 If both are selected, the table will show available CPUs on the left and available GPUs on the right.
-Your selections determine what resources are used for each single reconstruction.
-Reconstructions are run sequentially, not in parallel with each other.

 If you enable Email notification and enter an address, Batchruntomo will send an email whenever a data set is aborted and when all processing is complete.
 For the email to work, you may need to define an SMTP mail server; this can be done in the Options - Settings dialog.